TheLynk/Manual_Pikmin/README.md

 List of Type Location :
 - Discover Onion
 - Ship Part
-- 100% Area
+- 100% Area (After having made all the other check / location)
 - Achievements (Grow x number "color" Pikmin & Pikmin in Bloom & firework)
 - Visit & Re Explore & Crash on PNF-404
 - S. S. Dolphin Upgrade
-- WIP Break Wall & Blast Wall WIP
+- Break Wall & Blast Wall & Build Bridge & Push Box

 Progression: All areas except The Impact Site have to be obtained from the pool to be traveled to.
 Yellow and Blue Pikmin are in the item pool and can't be used until received.
 Intention is to start on a new save file, but you can start on a Day 2 file if you want to save time (just don't forget to mark off the Day 1 checks).